Free60

-Free60 was a project that aimed to run various open source Unix operating systems on the Xbox 360 video game console, however was mainly focused on support for Linux.
-The project itself was a successor to the Xbox Linux project, which was started to run Linux on the 360's predecessor console, the Xbox.
-The Xbox 360 uses hardware-based encryption and digital signatures for all of its executable programs, and as such will not run unsigned code out of a box, instead requiring either a hardware or software exploit to execute the necessary software needed to launch Linux.
+Free60 is a project that aims to run various open source Unix operating systems on the Xbox 360 video game console, however is mainly focused on support for Linux.
+The project itself is a successor to the Xbox Linux project, which was started to run Linux on the 360's predecessor console, the Xbox.
+The Xbox 360 uses hardware-based encryption and digital signatures for all of its executable programs, and as such will not run unsigned code out of the box, instead requiring either a hardware or software exploit to execute the necessary software needed to launch Linux.

 The project's goals were met in March 2007, when a critical software vulnerability in the Xbox 360's hypervisor was discovered, with a way to launch Linux from the modified state being developed shortly after.

-To date, there have been multiple Linux kernel patchsets that were released by the project, mainly based on the 2.6.x series of kernels.
-Other individuals that were not associated with the project have also run later kernels such as version 3.5.4.
+To date, there have been multiple Linux kernel patchsets that were released by the project, in the past mainly based on the 2.6.x series of kernels but now including patchsets for kernels in the 3.x, 5.x, and 6.x series Other individuals that were not associated with the project have also run other kernels such as version 3.5.4.
 The project maintained a live CD for Gentoo Linux, while installation scripts were provided to install various versions of Debian and Ubuntu to the console's hard drive.